 Today, Mr. Azevedo continues to serve his own community within the honored capacity as a Board of Director for Orchard Dale Water District.
 During his initial opportunity to serve, he plans to learn, adapt, and most importantly understand the landscape by which the District operates in.
 The direction and best interest of the community can only be protected and guided by learning the system by which we all partake in.
 The challenge of sustaining and preserving our most valued commodity, water, is one vital resource he hopes to be rich in intellect and prepared to address issues collectively with the elected group of officials of the Board and its administrative staff.

 Joseph Velasco III

-Joseph Velasco III was appointed by the active members of the Orchard Dale Water Board in February 2008 and then publicly elected into office on November 3, 2009 and November 5, 2013, then reappointed on November 6, 2018.
+Joseph Velasco III was appointed by the active members of the Orchard Dale Water Board in February 2008, publicly elected into office on November 3, 2009 and November 5, 2013, reappointed on November 6, 2018, then publicly elected on November 8, 2022.
 As an active resident and customer in the South Whittier area, Mr. Velasco believes that through his involvement in the community and familiarity with the residents he will be a positive asset to the decision making process as it relates to the Board.
 As an incumbent, Mr. Velasco is familiar with governmental policies and procedures.
 He has completed Ethics Training AB 1234, for Elected Officials, and he looks forward to contributing toward the betterment of the service, and the water delivered by the District.